Imagine you could get your search traffic

 I’m not going to give you a grammar lecture here.
 (Life is too short!)

-But bare with me while I explain what it is.
+But bear with me while I explain what it is.

 Active voice is basically writing how you would speak.
 This tends to be in sentences that are: